xNok/slack-go-demo-socketmode/docs/1_go_1_16_embeded.md

 ### Render the Message

-First, lets use `embed` and declare a variable `greetingAssets` that refers to our asset folder.
+First, let's use `embed` and declare a variable `greetingAssets` that refers to our asset folder.

 ```go
 import (